cmmid/cmmid.github.io/README.md

 # Adding NEW posts

-To add a new post to the website, add a new markdown or html file to the correct category under /topic/category/subcategory
+To add a new post to the website, add a new markdown or html file to the correct category under `/topic/category/_posts`, e.g. `/topic/covid19/_posts`

-Copy the [/topics/YYYY-MM-DD-post-template.md](https://github.com/cmmid/cmmid.github.io/blob/master/topics/YYYY-MM-DD-post-template.md) as a template to work on
+Copy the [/topics/YYYY-MM-DD-post-template.md](https://github.com/cmmid/cmmid.github.io/blob/master/topics/YYYY-MM-DD-post-template.md) as a template to work on.

 Front-matter variables are optional, but the following are available: